illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme.md

 .Vagrantfile*
 ```

-## Decided on Team Project Idea
+## Decide on Team Project Idea

-The project will you will have to plan, build, deploy, manage, and secure a 3-tier webapp site.
-Your team will need to determine what the site will be/do.
+The project will you will have to plan, build, deploy, manage, and secure a 3-tier webapp.
+Your team will need to determine what the site will be and what it does.
 The team needs to keep in mind the site will be working by the end of sprint-02.
 Your team can choose a topic or subject for your site that you could use as a future resume piece.
 This will impact the rest of your sprint-01 deliverables.

+Project will require state management, account management, and admin management workflows.

+### Assign Team Roles

+Sort your team members alphabetically - this will be the rotation for jobs each sprint

+* Project Manager
+* Developer
+* Junior Developer
+* UI/UX and testing
+* IT operations

 ### UI/UX Design